Londonopolis - Exploring the Global City

 Recommended U.S. Quarter Units7

 Hours & Credits

-This module will combine contemporary theories and debates on the condition of urban life in a global city with hands-on ethnographic, street level perspective on urban social form experienced by students.
-The idea is to continuously relate theories from urban anthropology, sociology and urban studies with dynamic reality ?out-there? directly confronted and experienced by students.
-The aim of the module is to generate discussions among students on the interplay between culture and structure, economy and society, urban landscape and human behaviour using phenomena, data, images, observations experienced by students during fieldtrips which are the integral part of the teaching tool.
-The methodological assumption behind the module is strictly anthropological - that students need to be ?immersed? in various aspects of London life, see things with their own eyes, analyse and critically evaluate their own assumptions against the backdrop of chaos and order of urban life in London.
+This module will combine contemporary theories and debates on the condition of urban life in a global city with hands-on ethnographic, street-level perspective on urban social form experienced by students.
+The idea is to continuously relate theories from the fields of urban anthropology, sociology and urban studies with dynamic reality 'out-there' directly confronted by students and generate discussions among students on the interplay between culture and structure, economy and society, urban landscape and human behaviour.
+The methodological assumption behind the module is strictly anthropological - that students need to be 'immersed' in various aspects of London life, see things with their own eyes, analyse and critically evaluate their own assumptions against the backdrop of chaos and order of urban life in London.

 London is undoubtedly one of the global cities that offer a unique experience of social diversity.
 For many international students life in London is part of their education trajectory per se and this module aims at deepening this commonly held assumption through a study exploring various aspects and trends in contemporary global city.
 The proposed structure of the module will be divided between lectures/seminars/ethnographic debriefing sessions and field trips in 1:1 ratio (one trip, one session).
-The taught sessions will be divided into a taught part and an ?ethnographic debriefing? session where notes, pictures, impressions from fieldtrip will be discussed and analysed.
+The taught sessions will be divided into a taught theoretical background of the session and an 'ethnographic debriefing' session where notes, pictures, impressions from the field trip will be discussed and analysed.

 Courses and course hours of instruction are subject to change.

 Eligibility for courses may be subject to a placement exam and/or pre-requisites.